red-collar-official/flutter_kore/docs/navigation.md

 Also you need to override <b>setCurrentTab</b> method to keep current tab value in state.
 State can be any immutable object like in any other interactor.

-If app does not contains tab navigation then you can skip tab related methods:
+If app does not contains tab (nested) navigation then you can skip tab related methods:

 ```dart
 @singleton